junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "The robbing part or the demon part?"
 Sam eyes him sideways.

 Dean considers, almost laughing, "You know what, the worst part is I don't know which is worse.
-But do you think it's big enough of a stress signal to Cas now?"
+But you think it's big enough of a stress signal to Cas now?"

 Sam looks up at the sky.
 The night is falling, the stars are incredibly bright above these lands.
 Pure universe hanging on top of them like a gigantic globe hull, celestial, but not in a biblical way.
 "Probably not." he murmurs.